jaaamesey/run-with-worker/README.md

 ...that module will be loaded on the main thread, and then *forwarded* to the Worker.

-`import.meta.url` is a string that identifies where a module file actually lives at runtime.
+[`import.meta.url`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import.meta#url) is a string that identifies where a module file actually lives at runtime.
 This must be provided through `_$trustedScriptUrl` for things like function calls to work correctly.
 If your build setup doesn't support `import.meta.url`, you may need to replace it with some equivalent, or make sure ESM is enabled.

 Code you want to run only in the Worker needs to be put inside an exported function, e.g. `runTask()`. **Make sure you trust whatever modules you provide in the dependency array, as any *top-level* code there will run on *both* the main thread and the Worker.** For code from known URLs or strings, you should be able to make use of `import()` or `eval()` inside the worker function instead.

 ## Timeouts and cancelling tasks

-A useful thing about Web Workers is that you can terminate them from the outside when they've hanged.
+A useful thing about Web Workers is that you can terminate them from the outside when they've hanged, or otherwise taken too long to do something.

 Here's how to terminate a task after a certain length of time: